 There is no milk or cream added to this soup unless you wish to top it with either whipped cream (plain, not sweet) or sour cream.
 Hey, a little coconut cream always makes things better too!

+So who else is suffering from a Halloween candy coma today?
+My children certainly are.
+They had far too much fun last night, stayed up far too late and are more than a little cranky today.
 Oh, I feel like I should have sent apology letters to the teachers today.
 Last year the kids had the day off school, we slept in, recuperated, it was so lovely.
 This year, not only is it a school day after Halloween, it’s Friday.
 The kids are done by Friday, they are over the school week, they just want to be at home and relax.